FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Brewing Guide.md

 Conclusion
 Having dialed in a few brews with a 1:10 ratio using a V60 which I then dilute after to taste, I have come up with some conclusions.
 This is not a very efficient brewing method usually resulting in a stronger coffee that can be diluted but is most likely lower in terms of total extraction from the ground coffee.
 This is effective if you are combatting over extraction this would be a more drastic measure to take.

 I changed my mind.
 This is a wonderful way to make coffee and the method is actually the Aeropress way.
-Grind coarse, pulse pour, agitate like mad, let it slow drawdown and you end up with a strong perfectly extracted coffee concentrate.
+Grind coarse, pulse pour, agitate like mad, let it slowly drawdown and you end up with a strong perfectly extracted coffee concentrate.
 I used a 1:10 ratio dividing each pulse pour into 2.5 times the water 4 times (I’m not quite sure what the optimal pulse pour amounts would be).
 After each pulse of water I agitate ~10 times  give or take with a spoon.
 After the coffee has drawn down I add enough water to finish with a 1:15 ratio (this is just a personal preference).
 After finding out this method of making a coffee concentrate I can say that I will definitely change the traditional way I make Japanese Iced Coffee.
 Main Takeaways
 This is an effective but less efficient way to combat over extraction, but this makes me curious about whether I could make certain dark roasted coffees taste amazing.
 Aeropress method is the way to go